phillipivan/companion-module-dan-dugan-model-n/companion/HELP.md

-## Dan Dugan Sound Design Model M & N Automixer
+## Dan Dugan Sound Design Model Automixer

 This module will control the Model M or N automixer.
 There are 64 Madi or Dante inputs & outputs, and 16 adat inputs and outputs.
 Most functions will work with the Dugan-MY16 .